sanger-pathogens/assorted-sub-workflows/combined_input/README.md

 This workflow determines which processes should be called for the incoming parameters.

-validate_parameters takes no inputs but uses the params map from the given nextflow runtime enviroment and checks for either IRODS or READ type parameters
+`validate_parameters` takes no input but uses the params map from the Nextflow runtime environment and checks for either IRODS or READ type parameters, as defined below:

 Manifests: